material-admin/doc-material-components/button-examples/Android/android-button-example.md

 Before you can use Material buttons, you need to add a dependency to the Material Components for Android library.
 For more information, go to the [Getting started](https://github.com/material-components/material-components-android/blob/master/docs/getting-started.md) page.

-## Button anatomy
+## Key properties

-The [anatomy](https://material.io/components/buttons/#anatomy) consists of a text label, container and icon.
+The [button anatomy](https://material.io/components/buttons/#anatomy) consists of a text label, container and icon.

 ![Button anatomy](assets/mio-components_assets_buttons-anatomy-all.png)